Parents: Your Kids Think They’re Doomed

 34% don’t have a retirement goal in mind, and 30% don’t know where to start.

 If you don’t know where to start or don’t have a figure in mind to aim for, free tools like this retirement calculator can help you figure out roughly how much you’ll need to have in order to retire.
 There are also many educational resources that can help you learn more about planning for retirement.
-If you feel like you need a more guided approach, try consulting Income’s financial planners or digital advisor to get help with understanding your specific needs.
+If you feel like you need a more guided approach, try consulting Income’s financial planners to get help with understanding your specific needs.

 35% don’t have the resources to act on their retirement plan.